scionproto/scion/topology/README.md

-Defining multiple interfaces in the same border router
+Brief description of sections in .topo files

+The 'defaults' section describes configuration that applies to all ASes, like zookeeper information.

+The 'ASes' section describes all the ASes in a topology.
+You can specify different attributes like Core, MTU, certificate issuer and number of services among other things.

+The 'links' section describes the links between the BRs of different ASes.

 When defining the links in .topo files, we can specify whether the new interface for the link should belong to an existing BR or a new one.
-This is achieve with an optional ID in the BR name of a link entry.
+This is achieved with an optional ID in the BR name of a link entry.

-Without an ID, a new BR with a single interface would be created.
+Without an ID, a new BR with a single interface is created.
-When an ID is specified, the interface would be added to the BR with such ID.
+When an ID is specified, the interface is added to the BR with such ID.

-NOTE that the IDs in the .topo files does not correspond to the instance number of the final topology being generated.
-The order of the links is what determines the instance ID.
+NOTE that the IDs in the .topo files do not correspond to the element ID of the BRs in the final generated topology.
+The order of the links is what determines the element ID.

 Consider the following example:
 - {a: "1-ff00:0:110",   b: "1-ff00:0:120-1", linkAtoB: CORE}